 Possible themes could include advanced studies in any of the core areas, or focus on particular subjects/methods – for example, decision-making & strategic interaction, globalization, justice & equality, or comparative political economy.
 You can review some previous themes devised by PPE majors through the button below.

-- Honors Students: Your theme will consist in 2 additional courses and your Honors thesis sequence, all in a single theme in political economy.
+- Honors Students: Your theme will consist of 2 additional courses and your Honors thesis sequence, all in a single theme in political economy.

 - At least two of these courses must be at the 400-level, and must come from at least two distinct academic disciplines.